 The submission of such an administrative appeal is a condition of admissibility for any subsequent judicial appeal before the competent court.

 Judicial tax litigation is only initiated following the explicit or tacit rejection by the Dispute Resolution Unit of the administrative appeal filed by the taxpayer.
-Direct recourse to the court without prior filing of an administrative appeal is not permitted.
+Direct recourse to the courts without prior filing of an administrative appeal is not permitted.
 The judicial appeal is filed within 30 days (or 90 days for taxpayers not established in Greece) from the service of the negative decision by the Dispute Resolution Unit or the tacit rejection of the administrative appeal.

 As long as the amount of the main tax or tax penalty under dispute is lower than EUR150,000, the case is lodged before the Administrative Court of First Instance.
 If the amount exceeds the aforementioned threshold, the case is directly lodged at first instance before the Administrative Court of Appeals.